 The Center for Student Development seeks to assist students to integrate faith and living through a broad range of programs, services and experiences.
 Concerned with the effect of the total campus environment on student growth, the Center for Student Development focuses on how a student's faith affects decision-making and value-sorting in the circumstances of everyday life: roommates, study, leisure time, recreation, athletic competition, relationships, physical health, leadership, social activities and self-discipline.
 The Center for Student Development seeks to encourage Gordon students not only to know the truth but to exercise the truth in their daily lives.

 Orientation

-Orientation is a genesis-a new beginning.
-A specially designed orientation program gives students exposure to all that Gordon offers and is required of all incoming students.
+The Orientation program is specially designed to give students exposure to all Gordon offers and is required of all incoming students.